(or press ESC)

 Are there any Seminars for Diploma in Food Electrical Safety Course?

 There will be 12-day seminar for students joining this course with an additional fee.
-It will be held at Green World Group’s Education Center (attendance is not compulsory) only when a minimum number of students enrolled for it.
+It will be held at Green World Group’s Education Institute (attendance is not compulsory) only when a minimum number of students enrolled for it.

 Students aiming this course can visit us at http://www.greenwgroup.com/contact-us and fill up this form with necessary details so that required arrangements for the training can be made.